LLNL/units/README.md

 ## Unit representation

 The `unit` class consists of a multiplier and a representation of base units.
 The seven [SI units](https://www.nist.gov/pml/weights-and-measures/metric-si/si-units) + radians + currency units + count units.
 In addition a `unit` has 4 flags, per-unit for per unit or ratio units.
 One flag\[i_flag\] that is a representation of imaginary units, one flags for a variety of purposes and to differentiate otherwise similar units\[e_flag\].
 And a flag to indicate an equation unit.
-Due to the requirement that the base units fit into a 4 byte type the represented powers of the units are limited.
+Due to the requirement that the base units fit into a 4-byte type the represented powers of the units are limited.
 The table below shows the bit representation range and observed range of use in equations and observed usage

 | Base Unit | Bits | Representable range | Normal Range | Intermediate Operations |
 | --------- | ---- | ------------------- | ------------ | ----------------------- |